hkzlab/CGA_Redux/README.md

 * [✅] Graphics mode in digital
 * [✅] Graphics mode in composite
 * [✅] Run CheckIt video test
 * [?]
-8088MPH Demo (seems to work fine, but my hardware composite->VGA device is old and picky in some parts, so I'll keep it as '?' until I can try on a proper NTSC CRT)
+8088MPH Demo (seems to work fine, but my hardware composite->VGA device is old and picky with nonstandard signals, so I'll keep it as '?' until I can try on a proper NTSC CRT)
 * [?]
 Light pen input

 ## Bill of Materials